microsoft/project-rome/iOS/reference documentation/MCDRemoteLauncherOptions.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-fallbackUri | The fallback URI to launch on the web in case the app launch URI fails. preferredAppIds | The list of IDs of the apps which should be able to launch with this URI.
+fallbackUri | The fallback URI to launch on the web in case the app launch URI fails. preferredAppIds | A list of **NSString** objects representing IDs of the apps that should be able to launch with this URI.
+For Windows apps, the ID will be the app's package family name.

 ## Properties